 The Sonde is a self-contained Signal Transmitter that is Located differently to other Utilities.
 It is inserted into a nonmetallic pipe or sewer and used to locate blockages or trace the pipe.
-A Sonde is normally connected to a flexible push rod or may also be integrated into pipe inspection or other specialized equipment.
+A Sonde is normally connected to a flexible push rod or may also be integrated into pipe inspection or other specialized equipment such as HDD or auger boring machines.
 The Sonde is directly below the Receiver where there is the strongest signal.
 Repeated Locating of the Sonde as it passes through a pipe enables the route of the pipe to be traced, pinpointing blockages, depth estimation and route heading.